 Can a Single Puppy Have Different Fathers?

 No, they cannot.
-A single puppy will constitute of one father and one mother only.
-A full litter of 6-8 puppies can have different fathers, but each puppy will only be the offspring of one male and one female.
+A single puppy will have one father and one mother only.
+However, in a full litter of 6-8 puppies, each puppy can have a different father, but they will still only have one male and one female parent.

-The simple science behind this is that in order for a puppy to be born, the mother will ovulate.
-During ovulation, she will release many eggs.
-She will mate with a male dog that will release his semen into her.
-The semen will contain many sperms.
-A single sperm fertilizes an egg and when the sperm meets the egg, a fetus begins to form.
-There is no room for more sperms to meet the egg anymore.
+The basic explanation behind this is that for a puppy to be born, the mother undergoes ovulation.
+During ovulation, she releases multiple eggs.
+She mates with a male dog, who releases his semen into her.
+The semen contains numerous sperm cells.
+One sperm cell fertilizes one egg, initiating the formation of a fetus.
+There is no space for additional sperm cells to meet the egg.

 How Do You Register a Multiple-Sired Litter?